4208 Six Forks Road Suite 1400, Raleigh, NC USA 27609

 John Livingston is leader of the firm’s Real Estate Investment and Development Team and a member of the firm’s Energy Team.
 He devotes his practice to sustainable development, including mixed-use projects, LEED certified projects, and renewable energy transactions.
 John has experience representing lenders, buyers, sellers, developers, investors, owners, managers and others in all aspects of commercial real estate development, investment and leasing, and solar and biomass developers as well as commercial and industrial energy users.

 He was named a North Carolina "Super Lawyer" in 2021 and 2022 and a "Rising Star" in 2010, and again in 2013-2020, for Real Estate Law by Super Lawyers magazine.
 John was recognized by The Best Lawyers in America® in 2021 and 2022 for Real Estate Law and again in 2023 for Real Estate Law and Energy Law.
 He has been recognized in 2013, 2015, 2016 and 2017 and again in 2020, 2021, 2022 and 2023 as a "Legal Elite" by Business North Carolina magazine in the area of Real Estate Law.
-John was listed in the 2021 and 2022 editions of Chambers USA: America’s Leading Lawyers for Business in the area of Energy & Natural Resources.
+John was listed in the 2021, 2022 and 2023 editions of Chambers USA: America’s Leading Lawyers for Business in the area of Energy & Natural Resources and also for Real Estate Law in the 2023 edition of Chambers USA: America’s Leading Lawyers for Business.
 He was named to North Carolina Lawyers Weekly's "Power List" in 2022 for Real Estate Law.
 In 2020, clients named John as a "BTI Client Service All-Star" in recognition of his client service excellence.
 He is also among the first attorneys in Raleigh to be designated a LEED Accredited Professional.
 John is a graduate of the 28th class of the Greater Raleigh Chamber of Commerce’s Leadership Raleigh.

 Represent multi-national telecommunications company in connection with REC Purchase Agreement for project RECs from mid-western windfarm following a defaulted virtual PPA.